What To Do If Your Mortgage Application Is Declined By Skipton

 Are Skipton Building Society a strict mortgage lender?

-Like all major UK building societies, Skipton can be strict towards customers who don’t fit their criteria for a mortgage.
-They do offer mortgages to people with certain types of minor bad credit, but issues such as debt management plans, recent defaults and payday loan usage can trigger an automatic rejection.
+Like all major UK building societies, Skipton can be strict with customers who don’t fit its mortgage criteria.
+Although it does offer mortgages to people with certain types of minor bad credit, issues such as debt management plans, recent defaults, and payday loan usage can trigger an automatic rejection.

 Skipton can also take a strict stance on property issues, including contaminated lands and build types such as Wollaway or wholly timbered construction.